Skip to Content

 Mayor Adams's scaled down redesign of Fifth Avenue — which cut a bus lane and bike lane out of an earlier plan put forward under the de Blasio administration — isn't a "real solution" to safety issues on busy retail corridor, the local community board charged last week.

-Manhattan Community Board 5 on Thursday called on Mayor Adams to implement his predecessor's 2021 proposal for Fifth Avenue, which would have turned the strip into a busway with wider sidewalks and a protected bike lane.
-They urged Adams to implement the 2021 proposal immediately, rather than in 2028 as currently scheduled.
+Manhattan Community Board 5 on Thursday voted in favor of a resolution calling on Mayor Adams to implement his predecessor's 2021 proposal for Fifth Avenue, which would have turned the strip into a busway with wider sidewalks and a protected bike lane.
+The board's resolution — which passed unanimously — urged Adams to implement the 2021 proposal immediately, rather than in 2028 as currently scheduled.

-"A real solution to the bike / pedestrian safety issue on 5th Avenue must be proposed in the final design to ensure that cyclists and pedestrians will not have conflict, including the consideration of a marked shared path on the sidewalk or a fully protected bike-lane on the Avenue," reads the board's resolution, "even if removing an additional travel lane is required to make that feasible."
+"A real solution to the bike / pedestrian safety issue on 5th Avenue must be proposed in the final design to ensure that cyclists and pedestrians will not have conflict, including the consideration of a marked shared path on the sidewalk or a fully protected bike-lane on the Avenue," the resolution said, "even if removing an additional travel lane is required to make that feasible."

 Fifth Avenue today has two bus lanes, three lanes for private vehicles, 23 feet for pedestrians and no dedicated space for cyclists.
 The 2021 plan would have kept the two bus lanes while repurposing two vehicle lanes for more space for people on foot and bike.